ncatlab/nlab-content/pages/4/5/0/3/3054/content.md

 The above is essentially [[Andrew Stacey|my]] "notes" on reading the following (and whatever necessary to understand the following):

-Section 4.4 of _Toposes, Triples, and Theories_ by Barr and Wells
+Section 4.4 of _Toposes, Triples, and Theories_ by Barr and Wells ([TAC reprint](http://www.tac.mta.ca/tac/reprints/articles/12/tr12abs.html))

 ## References